mead-ml/mead-baseline/docs/export.md

 DNNs can be deployed within a model serving framework such as __TensorFlow Serving__, a high-performance and highly scalable deployment architecture.
 All of the baseline implementations have exporters, though some customization may be required for user-defined models, for which we provide interfaces.
 The exporter transforms the model to include pre-processing and service-consumable output.

-Currently we provide code to export and serve TensorFlow models.
-The saved model is a typical TensorFlow checkpoint: model graph and data (values for the variables).
+Currently we provide code to export and serve TensorFlow models when the backend is TensorFlow, and code to export ONNX models from PyTorch.

 ## Exporting a model